-While we are supportive of this pathway for drugs to treat serious and life-threatening bacterial infections, we urge you to limit the legislation to antibiotics.
+While we are supportive of this pathway for drugs to treat serious and life-threatening bacterial infections, we ask that you consider limiting the legislation to antibiotics.
 The need for new antibiotics, the dearth of new products in late-stage clinical trials, and the challenges associated with their development have been well-documented, as have the risks of indiscriminate prescribing.
 It is less clear that a limited population approach would be suited to other therapeutic areas.

-This new pathway tackles an important health problem with an approach that is good for both public health and drug development.
-Thank you again for your continued commitment to this important issue.
+This new pathway tackles the important problem of a dwindling pipeline of new antibiotics to treat patients with serious unmet needs with an approach that is good for both public health and drug development.
+Thank you again for you continued commitment to this important issue.